Sustainability and Environmental Justice

 Part of what we’re wrestling with in these large questions are how to empower people and communities to make good decisions and to some extent, those good decisions require us, as communities, to come together and to have conversation and dialogue about what kind of community we want to have and how to get there.

 We did that in Oregon in the Oregon Benchmarks Program, which is not unflawed but it’s still this kind of community conversation.
-Do we want a community that has Leaf vehicles or what about less vehicles all together?
+Do we want a community that has Leaf vehicles or what about less vehicles altogether?
 How about this, even if we could have Leaves, is that the plural?
 [Laughter]

-Even if we could have Leaves, maybe what we really want is a system of zip cars, on demand cars, ’cause we really don’t wanna own cars at all.
+Even if we could have Leaves, maybe what we really want is a system of zip cars, on-demand cars, ’cause we really don’t wanna own cars at all.
 We just wanna be able to get where we wanna go when we wanna get there.
 The service that cars provide.

 I think, in part, the answer to your very broad question lies in letting communities speak for themselves, articulate their needs, and giving them good choices.
 I’m not even sure, as good as the Leaf might be, as wonderful as bikes might be; maybe what we need is not individual bikes but a kind of zip bike situation.
 Right?